Compaq Presario: Monitors

 Various computer monitors of different display types and sizes have been produced under the Compaq Presario brand since the introduction of "Series 2" Presario computers in 1996.
-These monitors are also known as the "Compaq Presario Multimedia" monitors.
-Typically, new monitors within the Compaq Presario brand were usually introduced at the start of each generation, while some monitors were introduced mid-generation.
+These include cathode ray tube (CRT) or liquid crystal display (LCD) monitors, and are also known as the "Compaq Presario Multimedia" monitors.
+New monitors within the Compaq Presario brand were usually introduced at the start of each generation, while some monitors were introduced mid-generation.